Tada-Project/tada/README.md

 Python 3 language.
 The tool systematically runs a doubling experiment to ascertain the likely worst-case order-of-growth function for an arbitrary Python function.
 This documentation provides a brief overview about how to run the tool, its provided test suite, and more.
-Please note that this is a work in progress tool and potential future works are detailed in the `Future Works` section below.

 ## Installing and Testing Tada